-EMG is most often used when people have symptoms of weakness, and examination shows impaired muscle strength.
-It can help to tell the difference between muscle weakness caused by injury of a nerve attached to a muscle and weakness due to nervous system disorders, such as muscle diseases.
+EMG is most often used when a person has symptoms of weakness, pain, or abnormal sensation.
+It can help tell the difference between muscle weakness caused by the injury of a nerve attached to a muscle, and weakness due to nervous system disorders, such as muscle diseases.

 There is normally very little electrical activity in a muscle while at rest.
 Inserting the needles can cause some electrical activity, but once the muscles quiet down, there should be little electrical activity detected.

 When you flex a muscle, activity begins to appear.
 As you contract your muscle more, the electrical activity increases and a pattern can be seen.
 This pattern helps your doctor determine if the muscle is responding as it should.

 An EMG can detect problems with your muscles during rest or activity.
 Disorders or conditions that cause abnormal results include the following:

 - Infection at the electrode sites (minimal risk)

 Griggs RC, Jozefowicz RF, Aminoff MJ.
 Approach to the patient with neurologic disease.
 In: Goldman L, Schafer AI, eds.
 Goldman's Cecil Medicine.
 24th ed.
 Philadelphia, PA: Saunders Elsevier; 2011:chap 403.

 Katirji B. Clinical neurophysiology: clinical electromyography.
 In: Daroff RB, Fenichel GM, Jankovic J, Mazziotta JC, eds.
 Bradley's Neurology in Clinical Practice.
 6th ed.
 Philadelphia, PA: Saunders Elsevier; 2012:chap 32B.